 - Systems thinking is about identifying the conditions under which actors develop layers of rules to foster trust and cooperation.

-- The metaphor of systems
+- Performing the metaphor of systems

 - Systems thinking is about projecting the sense that (a) policy and policymaking is complicated, but (b) governments can still look like they are in control.